Job search secrets of successful job seekers

 - Find effective ways to manage your job search stress so that your anxiety doesn’t become paralyzing or prevent you from making a good impression during job interviews.

 - Recognize that the interview process continues throughout the entire recruitment process, not just when you are participating in interviews.
 This includes all the follow up that may drag on for longer than you would like.
 If you seem pushy or rude or frustrated during this time, the employer may rule you out.
+Of course, if the employer behaves appallingly, rule them out!

 - Treat everyone well, even a hiring manager who delivers the bad news that you were a finalist but did not land the job.
 You never know what situations will arise where a connection made during a recruitment process will develop into a future opportunity, but this can only work if you haven’t burned bridges.
-If you don't get a job but you are the runner-up, definitely stay in touch with the hiring manager!
+If you don’t get a job but you are the runner-up, stay in touch with the hiring manager!

 - Persist even when you feel like giving up.
 Everything can change in 24 hours when you uncover a new opportunity.